Timeline to Apply

 - Identify three (3) references for writing recommendation letters; obtain their emails and contact information

-- International applicants should take the TOEFL and have scores submitted to Purdue
+- International applicants should choose from among the English Language Proficiency assessment options, and have scores submitted to Purdue

-- Apply through the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars and pay the application fee
+- Apply through the Purdue Office of the Vice Provost for Graduate Students and Postdoctoral Scholars (OGSPS) and pay the application fee

 - Order two (2) official paper copies of transcripts from all institutions attended